-Figure 13.
+Figure 12.
 A dual use building with a garage below and bat roost above.

 Conservation projects in the Netherlands led by the Dutch Mammal Society have constructed bat towers.
 Whereas the UK buildings previously described have been designed to provide new roosting opportunities for bats but have not attempted to mimic the roosts lost during a development, the Dutch designs aim to reproduce a whole suite of features found in the original roosts.
 The great advantage of these designs is the height.
-At 4 metres these bat houses maintain the elevation of the original roosts and their entrances.
-By building them so they have an aspect similar to the original roost that have been lost.
+At 4m metres these bat houses maintain the elevation of the original roosts and their entrances.
+By building them so they have an aspect similar to the original roost and close to vegetation they try to reproduce similar microclimatic conditions to the roosts that have been lost.

-Figure 14.
+Figure 13.
 Dutch bat tower.